 Sayed Mujtaba Alawi AlKhabbaz, a university student in his first semester of computer engineering, was only 17 years old when he was warrantlessly arrested in Ghuraifa.
 Sayed has since been subjected to severe torture and ill-treatment at the hands of the Bahraini authorities who have deprived him of the chance to complete his higher education.
-Sayed, who had never been summoned or arrested before, remains in the Dry Dock Detention Center, awaiting the issuance of a judgement on his case.
+Sayed, who had never been summoned or arrested before, is currently imprisoned in Jau prison.

 Due to the poor hygiene conditions in Dry Dock Detention Center, Sayed Mujtaba contracted scabies almost nine months after his transfer to the prison.
 He was consequently put in medical isolation alone for around three weeks and was given a cream to treat his skin condition.
 Furthermore, Sayed Mujtaba still suffers from pain in his back as a result of the torture he was subjected to upon arrest; however, he is only given painkillers and has still not received proper medical treatment despite his requests.
 Sayed Mujtaba has also reported that no strict measures have been implemented inside the prison to prevent the spread of COVID-19, as the prisoners are not provided with any masks or gloves, in addition to the fact that the overall hygiene conditions are inadequate.
 Despite being allowed to call his family everyday and to video call once a week, to this day, Sayed has not been able to meet his parents due to COVID-19 related restrictions.